Configuring MySQL and MariaDB

 Configure your openkm.properties

-This configuration property should be set before the database creation.
-Once the database has been initialized, don't modify it because it can damage your installation.
+This configuration property should be set before creating the database.
+Once the database has been initialized, do not modify it, because doing so can damage your installation.

 If your OpenKM installation has already been configured with another database, you can't switch to another database by simply changing this property.